BluePeony/sangoro/README.md

 3. Now you can specify by how many hours, minutes and/or seconds you want the time stamp to move.
 You also need to choose whether to move the timestamp forward or back.
 4. If you want to apply this change to all images in the folder, check the box below.
 5. Click "Apply".
 6. You are done.
-The creation timestamp of the selected image(s) was adjusted as specified.
+The exif creation timestamp of the selected image(s) was adjusted as specified.

+# Remarks
+If you have any remarks, bugs, questions etc. please tell me, I'd be happy to help.